-Last updated: April 7, 2026
+Last updated: June 3, 2026

 - Tax advantage: Active owners can depreciate a racehorse over 3 years and deduct losses against other income — a real financial benefit even when purses disappoint

-- Syndicates: Lower cost, less risk, but passive owners cannot deduct net losses under IRS rules — the tax math changes entirely
+- Syndicates: Lower cost, less risk, but passive owners typically cannot deduct net losses under IRS rules — the tax math changes entirely

-Miles’ Take: The first horse I claimed at Fair Grounds ran four times in his first year with me.
+Miles’s Take: The first horse I claimed at Fair Grounds ran four times in his first year with me.
 He won once, finished third once, and ran off the board twice.
 That one win at a $20,000 claiming race netted me approximately $9,600 after trainer and jockey.
 His annual carrying costs were around $42,000.
 I lost more than $30,000 that year on paper — and I came back for another horse the following spring.
 The question isn’t whether you can make money.
 The question is whether the financial structure of your operation, including what you write off, makes the losses manageable enough that you can stay in the sport long enough to find a horse that actually changes the math.

 Table of Contents

-What makes this statistic useful rather than simply discouraging is understanding what it means in practice.
-It means that 90%+ of owners are either absorbing losses as a cost of participation, offsetting those losses through tax treatment, or finding income streams outside of racing purses — breeding, selling, pinhooking — that change the overall equation.
+What this means in practice: 90%+ of owners either absorb losses as a cost of participation, offset them through tax treatment, or find income outside purses — breeding, selling, pinhooking.
 The owners who stay in the sport for decades have almost always built a financial structure around more than one income path.
-The ones who exit early are almost always the ones who assumed purse earnings would cover the bills.
+For the full cost picture before income, see the full racehorse ownership cost breakdown.

 | Scenario | Gross Purse Earned | Owner’s Net (after trainer 10% + jockey 10%) | Annual Carrying Costs | Net Position |